-While it may seem hard for just one soldier to deal with this, they must share these small quarters with the rest of the crew members.
+While it may seem hard for just one sailor to deal with this, they must share these small quarters with the rest of the crew members.

 Be Careful With What You Pack

-Before arriving for a submarine journey, soldiers are prepped on how much space will be available to them.
+Before arriving for a submarine journey, sailors are prepped on how much space will be available to them.
 Crews are usually made up of over 100 people, so there isn’t much breathing room.

 This is why crew members are told not to overpack because there most likely won’t be room for all of their belongings.

 Say Goodbye To The Outside World